RobbieTall/Plannera-ab/README.md

   npx prisma migrate dev --name descriptive-name
   ```

-> **Limitation:** In the execution environment used for this update there is no outbound network access to Vercel Postgres, so `prisma db push` fails with `P1001: Can't reach database server at "localhost:5432"`.
-Run the command locally (or in CI) after supplying the live `DATABASE_URL` to actually create the tables.
+> **Limitation / manual step:** Outbound traffic to TCP 5432 is blocked from this Codespaces-style environment, so `npx prisma db push` cannot reach the Neon host (`P1001`).
+Run the same command locally (or in CI) after adding the production `DATABASE_URL` to `.env.local` to materialize the tables.
+Once the push succeeds you can confirm the tables in Neon via `psql`/Prisma Studio.

 ## Project Status